 The law on cooperation obligates the employer to negotiate with the employees, but, unfortunately, does not require reaching a mutual understanding on the end result.
 The employer always has the opportunity to unilaterally make decisions on temporary lay-offs and dismissals.

-The minimum time for the negotiations is either 14 days or six weeks.
-The applied negotiation time depends on the number of those to be dismissed, temporarily laid off or shifted to part-time work and the duration of the temporary lay-off.
+The minimum time for the negotiations is either 14 days or 6 weeks.
+The length of the negotiation time depends on the number of those being dismissed, temporarily laid off or transferred to part-time work and the duration of the temporary lay-off.

-6 weeks: The employer considers dismissals, shifts to part-time work and temporary lay-offs that are longer than 90 days, which concern at least ten employees.
+- The dismissals, transfers to part-time work and temporary lay-offs that are over 90 days and affect at least ten employees.

 What should you do?

-- Support your own negotiator/representative and provide them with information on, for instance, how things are in the working community.
+- Support your representative and give them information on, for instance, how things are in the work place.

-- If necessary, arrange joint events with the personnel and the negotiator so that everyone is informed on how the negotiations are progressing.
+- If needed, arrange meetings with the personnel and the employee representative so that everyone is informed on the negotiation progress.

-- The employer may, as early as during the negotiations, generally offer a so-called leaving package for all those willing.
-Think whether it is a realistic and worthwhile option for you instead of a possible dismissal.
+- The employer may, even during the negotiations, offer a so-called voluntary redundancy package.
+Think if this is a realistic and worthwhile option for you instead of a possible dismissal.
 Always have TEK's lawyers check the individual package offer before signing the package.
-Remember that the package will affect unemployment benefit and the employer’s duty of taking back, among other things.
-Signing the package also nearly always means that the employee gives up all opportunities for contesting a decision when it comes to a termination of employment.
+It is important to remember that the package will affect your unemployment benefits and the employer’s duty to re-employ, among other things.
+Signing the package in most cases means that you give up all rights to contest a decision on the termination of your employment.